hansbuehler/cdxbasics/README.md

     from cdxbasics.filelock import FileLock
     fl = FileLock("!/resource.lock", acquire=True, wait=True, timeout_seconds=5, timeout_repeat=None )

+With timeout up to 5*10 seconds, return an unlocked lock if failed

+    from cdxbasics.filelock import FileLock
+    fl = FileLock("!/resource.lock", acquire=True, wait=True, timeout_seconds=5, timeout_repeat=10, raise_on_fail=False )
+    if not fl.locked:
+    	return

+Sligthly more elegant version of the above:

+    from cdxbasics.filelock import AttemptLock
+    fl = AttemptLock("!/resource.lock", acquire=True, wait=True, timeout_seconds=5, timeout_repeat=10 )
+    if fl is None:
+    	return

 A more verbose use case is to not automatically aqcuire the lock upon construction.
 In this case call `acquire()` to obtain a lock: